-Click here to access the July-August 2018 list.
+Click here to see the March-April 2019 list.

 If you have any questions about these books, contact Ted Baldwin, Director of Science and Engineering Libraries, at Ted.Baldwin@uc.edu.